The Very Beginning.

 The Club registered the colours of red shorts with a red singlet, which changed to black shorts in 1981 and later to the red singlet with the black diagonal strip in 1988.

 In 1978 the club was given the use of the pitch beside the car park in Griffeen Park and a grass track was developed and maintained there until a more permanent home could be found.
 During that time the club grew and held Open Sports which attracted hundreds of Athletes from clubs near and far.

-With the Coaching of Tom Byrne and the dynamics of Brian Carty the club thrived and with little else in area the club built up to 200 and began to make their mark on the National scene.
+With the Coaching of Tom Byrne and the dynamics of Brian Carty, the club thrived and with little else, in the area, the club built up to 200 and began to make their mark on the National scene.
 As the club grew in numbers issues with the availability of the grass track started to arise as the club had to give way to the football team which played inside the track.
 The limitations were starting to be an issue and plans were formed to develop a permanent Track.